-^{}Completion of the school counseling licensure will not qualify students for LPC certification.
+^{}Completion of the school counseling licensure will not qualify students for LPC Certification.

 - 1. Successful completion of the previously mentioned coursework with a 3.0 GPA and other requirements for the M.Ed. degree. - 2.
 Successful completion of required internships. - 3.
 Completion of all courses within a six-year period (M.Ed.). - 4.
-Passage of comprehensive exam (M.Ed.). - 5.
-Passage of the appropriate state-approved licensure examination. - 6.
-Recommendations by the Director of School Counseling, internship mentors and superintendent of the district where the internship was completed.
+Successful completion of comprehensive exam (M.Ed.). - 5.
+Appropriate score on the state-approved licensure examination. - 6.
+Recommendations by the Director of School Counseling, internship mentors, and superintendent/principal of the district where the internship was completed.